wasanthag/avi_loadbalancer_health_check/README.md

 ```

 2) cluster_health_check.py
-This is very similar to the cluster health check functionality provided by the 1).
-It can be used as a Nagios plugin as well
+This is similar to the cluster health check functionality provided by the 1) but in summary format.
+It can be used as a Nagios plugin.